 Since Jan.
 1, 2014, the spot price of uranium has risen slightly and now hovers at $35.10 a pound, as opposed to a nearly 80% decline in oil and a nearly 50% decline in natural gas over the same period.

-Uranium Spot Price Chart
+Uranium Spot Price data by YCharts

 And unlike oil and gas, uranium faces a bright future of higher demand and prices.
 Analysts currently predict uranium prices over the next three years will move up to the $80 to $85 per pound range, before settling back to roughly $70.